hyperledger-archives/avalon/docs/workload-tutorial/README.md

 ### <a name="phase2"></a>Phase 2: Worker-specific Code

-Now that we have TCF plug-in framework code, we incrementally add worker-specific logic and call it from the plug-in code.
+Now that we have Avalon plug-in framework code, we incrementally add worker-specific logic and call it from the plug-in code.
-As a best practice, we separate worker-specific logic from the TCF framework code that calls it into separate files.
+As a best practice, we separate worker-specific logic from the Avalon framework code that calls it into separate files.
 In this example we name the worker-specific function `ProcessHelloWorld()`.

 * Change back into the "Hello World" workload directory: